 As a cleaner

 Useful for cleaning the surface of the boot and mild enough so that it will not damage the leather.

-To remove scuffs and scratches from the boots
+To remove scuffs and scratches

 It works, just not as well as a normal leather shoe polish or leather conditioner.

 To remove odor from the inside of the boot and salt stains from the outside